BioDT/uc-ces/biodiversity_model/readme.md

 Output created: outputs/reports/report_5334220_2023-06-30.html
 ```

+However, you can also get the container from the GitHub repository using `docker pull`, see: https://docs.docker.com/engine/reference/commandline/pull/

 ### Running on LUMI in a singularity container

 In order to run on LUMI we need to set up a different type of container called singularity (https://docs.lumi-supercomputer.eu/software/containers/singularity/).
 For converting docker container to singularity, two alternative approaches below could be used.
 Tuomas recommends the second approach as it's more aligned with the BioDT architecture plan (although the "final" container repository might be something else than github, the approach is still the same).
 For testing either way should work.
-He added an example version number 0.1.0 to commands below to keep track of the container as it evolves
+He added an example version number X.X.X to commands below to keep track of the container as it evolves

 Approach 1: Create singularity container image file (sif) on a local machine (not windows) and transfer it to LUMI:

 ```
-# Create ces-biodiversity_0.1.0.sif
+# Create ces-biodiversity_X.X.X.sif
-docker build -t ces-biodiversity:0.1.0 .
+docker build -t ces-biodiversity:X.X.X .
-docker save ces-biodiversity:0.1.0 -o temp.tar
+docker save ces-biodiversity:X.X.X -o temp.tar
-singularity build ces-biodiversity_0.1.0.sif docker-archive://temp.tar
+singularity build ces-biodiversity_X.X.X.sif docker-archive://temp.tar

 # Copy .sif file to LUMI
-scp ces-biodiversity_0.1.0.sif lumi:/projappl/project_XXXXXXXX/_my_directory_/
+scp ces-biodiversity_X.X.X.sif lumi:/projappl/project_XXXXXXXX/_my_directory_/
 ```

 Approach 2: Push docker image to a repository and pull it to LUMI: